mozilla/wiki.mozilla.org/README.md

 1. clone this repository
 2. create a secrets.php file (see below)
-3. run the install.sh script (found in the tools directroy)
+3. run the install.sh script (found in the tools directory)

 ## The secrets.php file
 This file is where information specific to a particular deployment is stored.
 In hindsight I must admit that this is a poorly chosen name.
 This file should be self-explanatory.
 You can crib off of the -dist file or set environment variables in which case they will be automatically consumed.